MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Localized rule names not displayed correctly](../Images/Screenshots/localization-issue.png){ width=300px }

-To ensure consistent firewall rule name display regardless of RSAT or the OS locale, we have decided to use only English rule names.
+To ensure consistent firewall rule name display regardless of RSAT or the OS locale, all rule names should be hardcoded in the PowerShell script creating them.

 ### Firewall Profiles